Will You Make the 8%?

-So, if you want to make a resolution that will actually work, you need to make resolutions that have more to do with the soil, and less to do with the fruit.
+So, if you want to make a resolution that will actually work, you need to make resolutions that have more to do with the soil and less to do with the fruit.

 Fruit resolutions are easy to figure out.
 Paying off $10,000 of debt or losing 20 pounds are clear goals.
 Soil resolutions are less obvious.
 But as you invest in them they have the ability to open the door to significant and lasting change in your life.
 So, what kind of resolution deals with the soil in your life?
 We’re talking about things that shape your heart, that provide nourishment to your soul, that help you attend to brokenness.
 So, it’s going to depend on the state of the soil in your life.

-Here’s a few examples of “soil” focused resolutions:
+Here are a few examples of “soil” focused resolutions:

 - Choosing to go to counseling to understand your story and how it’s impacting you today.